Is the 136-year-old London Metal Exchange ready for a woman CEO?

-Industry sources say Harriet Hunnable, managing director of metals at the CME Group (CME.O), is among potential candidates to be LME chief executive when Martin Abbott leaves the post at the end of this year.
+Industry sources say Harriet Hunnable, managing director of metals at the CME Group, is among potential candidates to be LME chief executive when Martin Abbott leaves the post at the end of this year.

 "That's a super compliment," Hunnable, said this week when asked about talk of her candidacy.
 "But I'm enjoying my role at CME group and I've got a lot of things to do here."